sorin-ionescu/prezto/modules/git/README.md

 ### Remote

   - `gR` manages tracked repositories.
-  - `gRl` displays remote names and URLs.
+  - `gRl` lists remote names and their URLs.
   - `gRa` adds a new remote.
   - `gRx` removes a remote.
   - `gRm` renames a remote.